scribe-public/demo-remediation/README.md

 6. Store the Scribe API token in an Action secret named SCRIBE_TOKEN (Settings → Secrets and variables → Actions → New repository secret)
 7. You are now ready to run the build pipeline.
-   Navigate to the Actions tab in your GitHub repository and run the workflow titled Build to GCR.
+   Navigate to the Actions tab in your GitHub repository and run the workflow titled `Build to GCR`.
 This workflow will:
    - Build a container from the source code
    - Push the image to the GitHub container registry
    - Use Scribe’s GitHub Action action-bom to scan the built image and generate an SBOM